Loading [MathJax]/jax/output/HTML-CSS/jax.js

 The EpiModel package for R

-Here we will make use of the EpiModel package(Jenness, Goodreau, and Morris 2018), developed by a research group at the Rollins School of Public Health, Emory University, lead by Samuel Jenness.
+Here we will make use of the EpiModel package, developed by a research group at the Rollins School of Public Health, Emory University, lead by Samuel Jenness.

 The EpiModel package provides functions to specify: